bamr87/bamr87/README.md

 ---

 - 👋 Hi, I’m @bamr87
-- 🤖 I’m interested in the achitecture of information systems that facilitate to production of goods and services
+- 🤖 I’m interested in the achitecture of information systems that facilitate the production of goods and services
 - 📚 I'm currently learning front-end development, specfically for Content Management Systems (it-journey.dev)
 - 🧐 I’m looking to collaborate on developing frontend frameworks for small businesses
 - 📫 You can reach me at @bamr87